HL7/davinci-alerts/source/pages/guidance.md

 - Based on FHIR R4 and US Core R4 profiles where applicable.
 - Notifications are transacted to the `$process-message` operation endpoint.
-- The Da Vinci Notification Message Bundle Profile is the FHIR object that is exchanged for all alert transactions.
+- The Da Vinci Notification Message Bundle Profile is the FHIR object that is exchanged for all notifaction transactions.

 ---